filippo-masi/TANN-multiscale/TANN - Numerical Geolab/README.md

 In this application we will see how to use user-materials derived from artificial neural networks, and more precisely Thermodynamics-based Artificial Neural Networks (TANN), within Numerical Geolab.
 We will see the steps necessary to set the finite element formulation and the boundary value problem, with particular attention on how the user-material is imported and the coupling with tensoflow.
 The application consists of a 3D model subjected to torsional deformations.
 The material used represents the volume average behavior of a lattice microstructure with bars displaying elasto-plastic rate-independent behavior, with von Mises yield criterion, and kinematic hardening.
-For more, we refer to [1]_, [2]_ .
+For more, we refer to [1-3] .

 [1] Masi, F., Stefanou, I., Vannucci, P. and Maffi-Berthier, V., 2021.
 Thermodynamics-based Artificial Neural Networks for constitutive modeling.
 Journal of the Mechanics and Physics of Solids, 147, p.104277. doi: [10.1016/j.jmps.2020.104277](https://doi.org/10.1016/j.jmps.2020.104277)

 [2] Masi, F. and Stefanou, I., 2022.
 Multiscale modeling of inelastic materials with Thermodynamics-based Artificial Neural Networks (TANN).
 Computer Methods in Applied Mechanics and Engineering, 398, p.115190.  doi: [10.1016/j.cma.2022.115190](https://doi.org/10.1016/j.cma.2022.115190)

+[3] Stathas, A. and Stefanou, I., 2022.
+Numerical Geolab, FEniCS for inelasticity.
+The FEniCS Conference.

-### Begining of file
+### Beginning of file

 The file begins as follows: